MichaelLangbein/MichaelLangbein.github.io/_posts/2018-02-26-fourier-on-3d.markdown

 $$ \alpha_n = < \vec{s}, \vec{b_n} > $$

 All this holds for any orthogonal base.
 Then how is a Fourier base special?
-Really, there isn't all that much special about the Fourier base, except that the coefficients $\alpha_n$ have a neat interpretation: they are the amplitdudes of a wave with frequency $f_n$.
-Chosing to represent a signal by it's Fourier coefficients is just like chosing to ............
+Really, there isn't all that much special about the Fourier base, except that the coefficients $\alpha_n$ have a neat interpretation: they are the amplitudes of a wave with frequency $f_n$.
+Choosing to represent a signal by it's Fourier coefficients is just like choosing to ............

 ### Different Fourier bases for different spaces